If you’re hungry to find out what the fuss is about when it comes to the Porterhouse steak, look no further.

 Carved from the larger Tenderloin portion, the Porterhouse is located in the short loin section of the loin primal.

-The loin primal is home to some of the most tender cuts of beef, such as the Tenderloin, Strip Steak, and T-Bone.
+The loin primal is home to some of the most tender cuts of steak, such as the Tenderloin, Strip Steak, and T-Bone.

 Butchered from where the Tenderloin meets the short loin, this cut enjoys being a tale of two halves.